eunomia-bpf/eunomia.dev/docs/blogs/ten-years.md

 Certain operations in eBPF remain clunky or inefficient.
 Enhancing the instruction set can make a significant difference in both performance and ease of use.
 Proposed enhancements include:

 - **Indirect Calls:** Introducing new opcodes to simplify and speed up function calls.
+See [LPC talk](https://lpc.events/event/18/contributions/1941/).
 - **Bit Manipulation:** Adding instructions for common bit operations, such as finding and counting bits, can optimize frequent tasks.
+See the [LPC talk](https://lpc.events/event/18/contributions/1949/).

 These additions will make eBPF programs more efficient and easier to write, expanding their usability and performance.
 Detailed specifications can be found in the [Kernel Docs](https://docs.kernel.org/bpf/standardization/instruction-set.html).